-We address three issues when applying the criterion to a train track $g\colon \Gamma \to \Gamma$.
-First, we must show that $g$ has no periodic Nielsen paths.
-Recall \cite{bh92} that, for a train track $g\colon \Gamma \to \Gamma$, a nontrivial path $\rho$ between fixed points $x,y \in \Gamma$ is called a \emph{periodic Nielsen Path (pNp)} if, for some $k$, $g^k(\rho) \simeq \rho$ rel endpoints.
+We address three issues when applying the criterion to a train track representative $g\colon \Gamma \to \Gamma$.
+First, we must verify that $g$ has no ``periodic Nielsen paths.''
+Recall \cite{bh92} that, for a train track map $g\colon \Gamma \to \Gamma$, a nontrivial path $\rho$ in $\Gamma$ is called a \emph{periodic Nielsen Path (pNp)} if, for some $k$, $g^k(\rho) \simeq \rho$ rel endpoints.
 We ensure our particular representatives are pNp-free using a ``Nielsen path prevention sequence,'' see Lemma \ref{L:NPKilling}.
-Proposition \ref{P:NPIdentification} provides a method for identifying periodic Nielsen paths of train tracks \emph{ideally decomposed} in the sense of \cite{p12b} (a method of a different nature can be found in \cite{t94}).
+Proposition \ref{P:NPIdentification} provides a method for identifying pNp's of train track maps \emph{ideally decomposed} in the sense of \cite{p12b} (a method of a different nature can be found in \cite{t94}).
 This procedure can also be used to prove that an ideally decomposed representative has no pNp's.
 Second, we need that the local Whitehead graph $\mathcal{LW}(x;g)$ at each vertex $x$ of $\Gamma$ is connected, a condition satisfied in our case by the ideal Whitehead graph being connected.
-Third, the FIC includes a condition on the transition matrix (as defined in \cite{bh92}) for $g$ that is satisfied when some $g^n$ maps each edge of $\Gamma$ over each other edge of $\Gamma$.
-We use a ``switch sequence'' to ensure this property is satisfied (see Lemmas \ref{L:SwitchPathSmooth} and \ref{L:SwitchSequence}).
+Third, the FIC includes a condition on the transition matrix (as defined in \cite{bh92}) for $g$, satisfied when some $g^n$ maps each edge of $\Gamma$ over each other edge of $\Gamma$.
+We use a ``switch sequence'' to ensure this property is satisfied (Lemmas \ref{L:SwitchPathSmooth} and \ref{L:SwitchSequence}).

-Finally, to ensure that our representatives actually have the correct ideal Whitehead graphs, the representatives are constructed using paths in the lamination train track structures of \cite{p12b}.
+Finally, to ensure our representatives actually have the correct ideal Whitehead graphs, the representatives are constructed using paths in the lamination train track structures of \cite{p12b}.
 The paths correspond to Dehn twist automosphisms $x \mapsto xw$ and construct the lamination, as do the Dehn twists in \cite{p88}.
 In \cite{cp10} Clay and Pettet also use Dehn twists to construct fully irreducibles, but focus on subgroups generated by powers of two Dehn twists for two filling cyclic splittings.
 Further construction methods for fully irreducible outer automorphisms can be found in \cite{kl10} and \cite{h09}.

 In \cite{p12b} we gave, for each $r \geq 3$, examples of connected, simplicial ($2r-1$)-vertex graphs that are not the ideal Whitehead graph of any fully irreducible outer automorphism $\phi \in Out(F_r)$.
 In \cite{p12d} we will finish our proof that precisely eighteen of the twenty-one connected, simplicial, five-vertex graphs are ideal Whitehead graphs of fully irreducible $\phi \in Out(F_3)$.
 The results of this paper are used for proving the theorem in \cite{p12d}, but also make progress in a second direction, as we prove existence of the complete graph in each rank instead of focusing exclusively on rank-three, as we will in \cite{p12d}.